maniospas/pygrank/docs/userguide/setup.md

 # Setup

-Create a (virtual) environment with Python 3.9 or later and install or upgrade to the latest version of `pygrank` with:
+Create a (virtual) environment with Python 3.9 or later.
+Then install or upgrade to the latest version of `pygrank` with:

 ```bash
 pip install --upgrade pygrank